smartinternz02/SI-GuidedProject-717375-1706957933/README.md

    - Integrating Katalon to Git and Jenkins
    <br> <!-- This creates a line break -->

-7. Cross-browser testing using TestCloud
-   <br> <!-- This creates a line break -->

-8. Generating and Analyzing report and Sending report through email.
+8. Generating and Analyzing report
    <br> <!-- This creates a line break -->

 # Prior Knowledge: